 At Stony Brook, Valve Clinic Coordinator Susan Callahan, NP, became their biggest advocate and helped the Baffas navigate Marie’s enrollment in the TAVR low-risk clinical trial and her two procedures.

-Dr. Montellese, Dr. Puja Parikh and Dr. Tannous (“our dream team,” Robert and Marie call them) performed Marie’s TAVR surgery together.
+The Heart Institute's cardiothoracic and interventional cardiology team performed Marie’s TAVR surgery together.
 One day later, she was discharged home.
 Another day after that, “We were walking on the beach and feeling exhilarated,” Robert said.
 “It is a miracle procedure.”

 Heart-Healthy and Cancer-Free

 Six weeks later, with Marie’s new aortic valve in place, it was time to tackle the lung cancer.
-Dr. Tannous performed a video-assisted thorascopic surgery lobectomy, removing 40 percent of Marie’s right lung.
+A video-assisted thorascopic surgery lobectomy was performed, removing 40 percent of Marie’s right lung.
 The surgery went well, with biopsied lymph nodes coming back negative.
-“The combination of Marie’s aortic valve replacement, plus the unanticipated lung cancer diagnosis, was very overwhelming for her at first, but she pushed through her ordeal,” Dr. Tannous said.
+“The combination of Marie’s aortic valve replacement, plus the unanticipated lung cancer diagnosis, was very overwhelming for her at first, but she pushed through her ordeal,” described her physician team.
 “She had a speedy recovery and is now heart-healthy and cancer-free.”

 Recovering Well

-Today Marie is recovering well.
+Marie recovering well from her procedures.
 “I feel very lucky and very blessed,” she said.
 She and Robert are back to walking on the beach near their Port Jefferson home.
-“The beach is our daily routine forever,” said Robert — the couple met on Sand Street beach in Stony Brook when they were teenagers.
-Their dog, Puzzle, likes to join them in enjoying the salt air and seaside breezes.
+“The beach is part of our forever routine,” said Robert — the couple met on Sand Street beach in Stony Brook when they were teenagers.

 During Marie’s medical challenges, she and Robert prepared themselves for what they had to face.
 Marie is a Reiki healing practitioner, so she turned to Reiki and acupuncture for physical and emotional healing before the surgeries.
-And they say being able to talk comfortably with Dr. Tannous gave them confidence to go ahead with Marie’s treatment.
+And they say being able to talk comfortably with their doctors and get all their questions answered gave them confidence to go ahead with Marie’s treatment.

 Do something good for your own heart health by taking a free heart health assessment now.